Invisalign Columbus

 Crowded Teeth

 Teeth that are too close together can be difficult to clean, leading to an increased risk of decay.
-Invisalign, along with other treatments (such as extraction of teeth), can relieve the crowding of your teeth.
+Invisalign, along with other treatments (such as the extraction of teeth), can relieve the crowding of your teeth.

 Rotated Teeth